Multiplicity of young isolated planetary mass objects in Taurus and Upper Scorpius: Discussion

+In addition to influencing the characteristic mass scale, the cloud temperature also affects the typical spatial scale of fragmentation.
+The Jeans length, which represents the minimum size of a perturbation capable of gravitational collapse, scales as $L_{\rm Jeans} \propto T^{1/2}$ \citep[][]{Bontemps2010}.
+Higher temperatures therefore lead to larger initial separations between fragments.
+For instance, at a density of $n \sim 10^9$~cm$^{-3}$, a cloud at $T \sim 40$~K \citep[typical of dense gas as found in Ophiuchus and Orion, ][]{Alves2025, Tang2018} yields a Jeans length of approximately 280~au, compared to about 140~au at $T \sim 10$~K \citep[typical of the Taurus molecular clouds, ][]{delBurgo2005}.
+Such a factor of two to three increase in characteristic separation may be sufficient to prevent newly formed low-mass fragments from remaining gravitationally bound, thereby reducing the likelihood of forming binary systems.

+Numerical simulations further illustrate the strong sensitivity of multiplicity outcomes to the initial cloud temperature. \citet{Riaz2014} showed that, for modest azimuthal density perturbations, increasing the initial temperature above $\sim$10~K can suppress binary formation altogether, leading instead to a single low-mass fragment.
+Conversely, small temperature variations below 10~K can result in changes of order 100~au in the separation of binary components.
+These results demonstrate that relatively small differences in the thermal conditions of star-forming clouds can have a decisive impact on the formation and survival of low-mass binary systems.

+Taken together, these considerations suggest that the absence of binaries below $\sim$50~M$_{\rm Jup}$ in Upper Sco may reflect intrinsically different initial conditions compared to Taurus, rather than observational biases alone.
+Warmer parental clouds would both inhibit the formation of low-mass BD and FFPs via core collapse, the main mechanism to produce binaries, and favor wider initial separations, reducing the probability that such low-mass fragments remain bound.
+While this interpretation remains speculative, it provides a physically motivated framework that can be tested with future observational constraints on cloud temperatures and with spectroscopic confirmation of candidate systems.

-However, this simple picture--where high stellar density and feedback from massive stars prevent or disrupt binary FFPs--becomes more complex and puzzling when considering the discoveries of wide binary FFP candidates in several young, nearby massive clusters. \citet{Luhman2024b} reported the detection of one candidate binary FFP ([LAB2024]~139) among a sample of 242 BDs and FFPs identified in the 1~Myr, 400~pc Orion Nebula Cluster (ONC).
-This system exhibits a wide separation of 132~au and a relatively small mass ratio of q$\sim$0.13.
-Similarly, \citet{Langeveld2024} report two binary candidates among their 6 FFP candidates in the 1--3~Myr, 300~pc NGC~1333 cluster (NGC1333-NN10 and NGC1333-NN12).
-Both systems have wide separations (164~au and 76~au, respectively) but relatively "common" nearly equal mass ratios of 0.7--0.8.
+This interpretation is further supported by the discovery of wide binary BD and FFP candidates in several young, nearby, and relatively massive star-forming regions, where warmer initial conditions are expected.
+In the Orion Nebula Cluster (ONC), a dense and massive environment with an age of $\sim$1~Myr, \citet{Luhman2024b} reported one candidate binary FFP ([LAB2024]~139) among a sample of 242 brown dwarfs and planetary-mass objects.
+This system has a wide projected separation of 132~au and a small mass ratio of $q \sim 0.13$.
+Similarly, \citet{Langeveld2024} identified two binary candidates among six FFP candidates in the 1--3~Myr NGC~1333 cluster.
+Both systems (NGC1333-NN10 and NGC1333-NN12) exhibit wide separations of 164~au and 76~au, respectively, with relatively high mass ratios of $q \sim 0.7$--0.8.